Welcome to today's edition of the Rush 24-7 podcast.

 I want to point this out.

-If you look at the differences in the behavior and the character of two American universities, what happened when these baseless charges were filed by Mike Naifong down at Duke, and then the whole faculty picked up on the mantra and they fired the coach.
+If you look at the differences in the behavior and the character of two American universities, what happened when these baseless charges were filed by Mike Nyphong down at Duke, and then the whole faculty picked up on the mantra and they fired the coach.

 Rutgers, what did Rutgers do?

-Now, if you are a parent and you're thinking of sending your kid away to school, where would you rather send your kid to Duke University or to Rutgers after what you have seen here today?
+Now, if you are a parent and you're thinking of sending your kid away to school, where would you rather send your kid, to Duke University or to Rutgers after what you have seen here today?

 Let's go to the audio sound bites.